widdowquinn/SI_Holmes_etal_2017/README.md

 <img src="notebooks/images/JHI_STRAP_Web.png" style="width: 150px; float: right;">

-# README.md - `SI_Holmes_etal_2017`
+# README.md - `SI_Holmes_etal_2018`

-This repository contains files detailing the process of fitting the model of the enrichment array experiment described in [Holmes *et al.* (2017)]().
+This repository contains files detailing the process of fitting the model of the enrichment array experiment described in [Holmes *et al.* (2018)]().
 These files are intended to enable independent reproduction, exploration and extension of the analysis reported in the paper.

-We have used the [Jupyter notebook](http://jupyter.org/) environment to facilitate [literate programming](https://en.wikipedia.org/wiki/Literate_programming), and to encourage exploration of and experimentation with the code and model.
+We have used the [`Jupyter` notebook](http://jupyter.org/) environment to facilitate [literate programming](https://en.wikipedia.org/wiki/Literate_programming), and to encourage exploration of and experimentation with the code and model.
 These notebooks have sections of explanatory text that are punctuated by code snippets.
-In the Jupyter notebook environment, all of these code snippets are editable and runnable.
+In the `Jupyter` notebook environment, all of these code snippets are editable and runnable.

 ## Table of Contents